itolosa/naming-stats/README.md

 Naming stats for different open source projects

 Findings:
-- Around 20% to 30% of the (class) words appears in the 70% to 80% of the classes (pareto rule?)
+- Around 20% of the (class) words appears in 80% of the classes (pareto rule)